Frequently Asked Questions

 - If executing an equity crowdfunding raise, a company’s valuation during the raise is set by the company and not dictated by outside investors, preserving value for current company shareholders.

 - If executing an equity raise, a company can elect to offer only non-voting, common shares versus the preferred shares typically required by professional investors.
-The company would not have to allocated board seats to the new investors or displace existing investors or board members.
+The company would not have to allocate board seats to the new investors or displace existing investors or board members.

 - In promoting its crowdfunding investment campaign, a company is, in essence, investing time and resources in a 2 for 1 by raising awareness and generating demand for the company’s offering while simultaneously seeking capital investment.